 Services that are covered for you What you must pay when you get these services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
 This fact sheet is available on the Web at www.medicare.gov/pubs/pdf/11435-are-you-an-inpatient-or-outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-Inpatient mental health care Covered services include mental health care services that require a hospital stay.
+Jourget diese services Inpatient mental health care Covered services include mental health care services that require a hospital stay.
 There is a 190-day lifetime limit for mental health care and substance abuse services provided in a free standing psychiatric hospital.
 The benefit is limited by prior partial or complete use of a 190-day lifetime treatment in a psychiatric hospital.
 The 190-day limit does not apply to mental health and substance abuse services provided in a psychiatric unit of a general hospital.
-Each time you are admitted to a psychiatric hospital for covered services, you pay \$300.
-You will not pay more than \$900 for inpatient mental health care services in a calendar year.
+Each time you are admitted to a psychiatric hospital for covered services, you pay \$200 per day for days 1-5 and \$0 after day 5.
+You have a maximum inpatient mental health benefit of 190 days per lifetime.
 For inpatient mental health/substance abuse services, you will be required to use the hospital within your primary care provider's (PCP's) referral circle designated for mental health services.
-You pay \$300 per stay up to \$900 per calendar year for each mental health and/or substance abuse stay in a general hospital.
+You pay \$200 per day for days 1-5 and \$0 after day 5 for each mental health and/or substance abuse stay in a general hospital.
 This may require a transfer from the hospital your PCP uses for medical and surgical services to the facility designated for mental health services.
 The 190-day lifetime limit does not apply to stays in a general acute care hospital.